 Anthony: A lot of my friends seem to eat whatever they want.
 But being a runner, I really need to stick to good, healthy [low-fat] proteins and [whole grain] carbs.
 They help keep you in shape.

-Keef: Whole wheat pasta with olive oil salad with olive oil and salt and fresh ground pepper.
+Keef: Whole wheat pasta with olive oil and salad with olive oil and salt and fresh ground pepper.

 Kyle: Pasta and bananas.
 Lots of banans.
 Nothing fancy, right out of the peel.